research-ag/motoko-lib/docs/modoc/HPLTokenHandler.md

 ```

 The handler will turn the balance of virtual account, previously opened for P, to zero.
 If there was non-zero amount (deposit), the handler will add the deposit to the credit of P.
 Returns the newly detected deposit and total usable balance if success, otherwise null
+We pass through any call Error instead of catching it

 ### Function `sweepOut`